 Hints and Tips (FAQs)

-Leftovers will be fine in the fridge for 3 to 4 days if held in an airtight container.
+Leftovers will be fine in the fridge for 3 to 4 days or frozen for 3 to 4 months if held in an airtight container.
 Reheating the oven, stovetop, or microwave.
 I find the quality is better if we reheat the amount we are going to eat, rather than reheating the entire amount multiple times.
 Check out the next question for more about freezing.

 The short answer is yes.
-Actually, they are basically the same thing as far as ingredients go, but the cooking method and the region in which it is prepared may distinguish the difference.
-As the name implies, a stuffing is cooked inside (stuffed into) the turkey, fowl, or meat while a dressing is cooked in its own dish.
+They are the same thing as far as ingredients go, but the cooking method and the region in which it is prepared may distinguish the difference.
+As the name implies, a stuffing is cooked inside (stuffed into) the turkey, fowl, or meat while a dressing is cooked in a seperate dish.
 At the same time, if you are from the deep south, your family tradition is generally dressing, while your cousins from elsewhere in the country can't wait for Grandma's stuffing.
 Like most regional things in cooking, there are more options than just dressing or stuffing, but we'll save those for another time.

-A couple of other things to think about: When cooking stuffing inside the bird, the flavor profile is influenced by the juices rendered while cooking.
-In South Louisana, seasonings may be adjusted to make up for this.
-It's also important to recognize the food safety aspects of cooking stuffing.
+When cooking the stuffing inside the bird, it's important to recognize the food safety aspects of cooking stuffing.
 Make sure to take extra care that the stuffing deep inside is cooked to the recommended 165 degrees Fahrenheit.
 Here's what the US Department of Agriculture (USDA) says about this and other food-safety topics with stuffing and dressing.
-It may be a challenge to cook the stuffing to a safe temperature while not over or under-cooking the bird.
-Too much to think about, so I'll have another beer and wait for the dressing to be finished!

 You can keep this simple by simply using a kitchen strainer.
 Placing some cheesecloth in the strainer works well but I have also found it very effective to use a double layer of damp paper towels in the strainer.
 If you don't have a strainer, use a colander with cheesecloth or paper towels.

-This is a great opportunity to make a very simple but delicious stock.
-It's the best way to cook the chicken thighs and turkey necks.
-We don't use much of the stock in this recipe, but the extra can be frozen and used in lots of other recipes.
-But if you really don't want to mess with it, just cook the poultry, discard the liquid and substitute this commercial chicken stock.
+This is a great opportunity to make a very simple but delicious stock, as well as the best way to cook the chicken thighs and turkey necks.
+We don't use much of the stock in this recipe, so the extra can be frozen and used in lots of other recipes.
+If you don't want to mess with it, just cook the poultry, discard the liquid, and substitute this commercial chicken stock.
 It will be simpler and even less angst.
 Think about that before you do it because the stock would be helpful in lots of other holiday recipes.

 If you make this recipe: